 As an independent art centre, HALLE 14 is a place for the presentation of contemporary art as well as a space for reflection and communication.
 As a non-profit organization, HALLE 14 serves the public interest in its artistic commitment.
-This goal is accomplished through projects such as exhibitions, an art library, the art education programme Kreative Spinner, the scholarship programme Studio14 and the Lounge14 series of talks and discussions.
+This goal is accomplished through projects such as exhibitions, an art library, an art education programme, a scholarship programme and a series of talks and discussions.
 In addition, there are exhibitions of the partners of HALLE 14.

 The five-storey industrial building HALLE 14, with a total of 20,000 m², is located at the site of the former Leipziger Baumwollspinnerei (Leipzig Cotton Spinning Mill).
 Since the beginning of the 1990s, artists, gallerists and others involved in creative work have built a productive and lively community at this location, providing an inspiring environment for HALLE 14.